TBD54566975/web5-spec/README.md

 > [!IMPORTANT]
 > Each individual SDK's DRI will be responsible for creating all of the relevant github issues in their respective repo by using the tables below.
 After all issues are created for a given feature, create a PR for this repo to delete the relevant table.

 ---

+all relevant Github Issues will be tracked in the [SDK Development](https://github.com/orgs/TBD54566975/projects/29) Project.
+Issues can be associated to the project through the sidebar on an individual issue page

+---